 9. Make a schedule

 Suppose you find it difficult to pinpoint three or four days a week that you can be free; it will help if you just set yourself up on the calendar.
-Plan the days and evenings firmly and commit yourself to your partner, family, work colleagues, or roommates.
-So you don’t procrastinate.
+Plan the days and evenings firmly and commit yourself so you don’t procrastinate.

 10. Cook something easy and fast with your favorite ingredients.